Content

-according to the law of increasing opportunity costs,
+- Which graph shows the law of increasing opportunity costs?

 The law also applies as the firm shifts from snowboards to skis.
 Suppose it begins at point D, producing 300 snowboards per month and no skis.